Nazi chic: 1970s–1980s

-A less popular T-shirt featured Hitler giving the Roman salute, and a yo-yo hanging from his hand.
-The text read "European yo-yo champion 1939-1945".
+In 1984, two T-shirt designs featuring Adolf Hitler were produced in West Germany.
+The more famous of the two was the "Adolf Hitler European Tour" design, which featured a picture of Hitler against the backdrop of a map of Europe, with conquered territories shaded; a less popular T-shirt featured Hitler giving the Roman salute, and a yo-yo hanging from his hand.
+The text read "European yo-yo champion 1939–1945".
 Sale of the apparel led to a legal case in Germany, in an attempt to have it banned as "glorifying genocide".
 In 1988, Ralph Engelstad was criticized for a party he held at his Imperial Palace hotel-casino in Las Vegas featuring bartenders wearing the "European Tour" shirts.
-In 1990, the ACLU represented a high school student on Long Island who was told to remove the shirt or face suspension by school officials who claimed the shirt was anti-semitic.
+In 1990, the ACLU represented a high school student on Long Island who was told to remove the shirt or face suspension by school officials who claimed the shirt was anti-Semitic.

 In an interview with Welt am Sonntag, Bryan Ferry, the English singer and musician, acknowledged that he calls his studio in west London his "Führerbunker".
-He was quoted as saying, "My God, the Nazis knew how to put themselves in the limelight and present themselves. ...
-Leni Riefenstahl's movies and Albert Speer's buildings and the mass parades and the flags - just amazing.
+He was quoted as saying, "My God, the Nazis knew how to put themselves in the limelight and present themselves". ...
+Leni Riefenstahl's movies and Albert Speer's buildings and the mass parades and the flags – just amazing.
 Really beautiful."

-English heavy metal and rock and roll musician Lemmy of the band Motörhead collected Nazi memorabilia and had an Iron Cross on his bass guitar, but stated that he collected these memorabilia for aesthetic values only, and considered himself an anarchist or libertarian and actually despised Nazi Regime's ideologies and their subsequent actions.
+English heavy metal musician Lemmy of the band Motörhead collected Nazi memorabilia and had an Iron Cross on his bass guitar, but stated that he collected these memorabilia for aesthetics, historical purposes, and interests only.
+He considered himself "an atheist and an anarchist" and that he was "anti-communism, fascism, any extreme".

+1990s–2020s

 In early 2005, a designer using the pseudonym "Helmut Doork" began marketing a parody souvenir T-shirt with the slogans "My grandparents went to Auschwitz and all I got was this lousy t-shirt!" and "Arbeit Macht Frei."
 In response to a complaint from the Anti-Defamation League, the design was removed from CafePress' website in late 2006.

 The creator later uploaded it to Printfection.
-After Printfection removed it without explanation the creator then released it into the public domain, giving anyone permission to print and/or commercialize the design without permission.
+After Printfection removed it without explanation, the creator then released it into the public domain, giving anyone permission to print and/or commercialize the design.

-Prince Harry was criticized for wearing a costume with a swastika armband causing considerable embarrassment to his family.
+In 2005, Prince Harry was criticized for wearing a costume with a swastika armband causing considerable embarrassment to his family.
 Harry's impromptu costume resembled the Afrika Korps, rather than more political units such as the SS.
 Writer Moyra Bremner commented on BBC News 24 that no one had stopped the prince wearing the costume.

-Alternative hip hop group OFWGKTA uses the swastika symbol and makes references to Nazism in its lyrics.

-Nazi chic fashion can be seen in the music videos for Madonna's "Justify My Love" (1990), Marilyn Manson's "The Fight Song" (2001) and Lady Gaga's "LoveGame" (2009).
+Nazi chic fashion can be seen in the music videos for Madonna's "Justify My Love" (1990), Marilyn Manson's "The Fight Song" (2001), and Lady Gaga's "LoveGame" (2009).
+In 2011, alternative hip hop group OFWGKTA was described by the Huffington Post as using nazi iconography for shock value, stating "they brandish the swastika and call themselves Black Nazis".

-In Turkey, Hitler's book Mein Kampf became a best-seller in early 2005 following price cuts and rising Turkish nationalism.